OasisLMF/OasisPlatform/kubernetes/charts/README.md

 ### Example 2 - Set custom ingress hostnames

-Let's say we like to set custom hostnames for our ingress.
-The default values are `ui.oasis.local` and `api.oasis.local` , but let's change them to `ui.oasis` and `api.oasis`.
+Let's say we like to set a custom hostname for our ingress.
+The default hostname is `ui.oasis.local`, but let's change it to `ui.oasis`.

-Please note that we need two different hostnames since both oasis UI and oasis API needs to be placed in the root.

 1. First we make a copy of the default values files: